WebGoat/WebGoat/ webgoat/main/readme.txt

 OS X (Tiger 10.4+)

-1. Unzip the Unix_WebGoat-x.x_Release.zip to your working directory
+1. Unzip the WebGoat-OWASP_Standard-x.x.zip to your working directory
 2. chmod +x webgoat.sh
 3. Since the latest version runs on a privileged port, you will need to start/stop WebGoat as root. sudo sh webgoat.sh start